Statistical Process Control with Excel

 • Five values from 10/4 8:00 to 11/4 6:00 where 2 out of 3 consecutive values 2 sigma below the center

-• Four values starting from 11/4 11:00 above the upper control limit
+• Four values, starting from 11/4 11:00 above the upper control limit

-• Eight values from 11/4 11:00 where 2 out of 3 consecutive values 2 sigma above the center
+• Eight values, from 11/4 11:00, where 2 out of 3 consecutive values 2 sigma above the center

-• Eight values from 11/4 14:00 where 4 out of 5 consecutive values are 1 sigma above the center
+• Eight values, from 11/4 14:00, where 4 out of 5 consecutive values are 1 sigma above the center

-• Three values from 11/4 19:00 where 9 consecutive values are above the center
+• Three values, from 11/4 19:00, where 9 consecutive values are above the center

 Day of the Week Effect

-We now analyse sheet DOW:
+We now analyze sheet DOW:

-Here we are collecting daily production data and we notice that our average production is 400 and our Individuals SPC chart is not detecting any significant changes in the process.
+Here we are collecting daily production data, and we notice that our average production is 400, and our Individuals SPC chart is not detecting any significant changes in the process.

-On the other hand we can see a repetitive cycle of 7 days which, of course, corresponds to a week.
+On the other hand, we can see a repetitive cycle of 7 days, which of course, corresponds to a week.

-If we look in our calendar the days of lowest production we realize they correspond to Sundays and the next lowest to Saturdays.
+If we look in our calendar, the days of lowest production, we realize they correspond to Sundays, and the next lowest to Saturdays.

-In order to check that we have added column DOW to our spreadsheet DOW2 where we calculate the day of the week corresponding to each date with this formula:
+In order to check that, we have added column DOW to our spreadsheet DOW2, where we calculate the day of the week, corresponding to each date with this formula:

 Where A2 holds the date and "2" is to start counting the week on Monday.